Krakengr/multi-blogs/README.md

 # Multilingual and Multi Blogs plugin for Bludit CMS
-Multilingual and Multi Blogs is a very complex plugin for the Bludit CMS.
+Multilingual and Multi Blogs is a complex plugin for the Bludit CMS.
 It adds a lot of features every modern site needs.
 This plugin created with speed and security in mind.

 ## Features
 Here is a list of its features.
 Every feature can be enabled or disabled.